grge/wilf/README.md

 * [ ] Implement __mul__, __pow__, __div__, etc
     - At this stage I'm not sure what is possible.
 Maybe it is only realistic to support linear / affine functions of RVs.
+    - The paper by I.J Good "The characteristic function of functions" looks promising.
+It seems to offer a general method for calculating CF of g(X) where the CF of X is known, and seems to have results for "powers, logarithms, exponentials, quadratic forms, and sets of quadratic forms".

 * [ ] Add explicit support for discrete distributions
     - Most of the code already works for discrete distributions.
 It is only when I have implemented .cdf, .pdf and .rvs that I will need to have some explicit code for dealing with the discretisation.